govindkrishna03/Hacktober_2023/Day4/README.md

 # Blood Bank App

 This is a web application called Blood Bank App that serves as a platform for managing blood donation and requests.
-The application is built using React for the frontend and Django for the backend.
+The application is built using React for the frontend

 ## Features